steveschr/BMS-for-Sailboat/Readme.md

 Show Temps
 Shows temp sensor readings battery & balance board

 Show Alarms
 Shows all saved previous alarms, key sensor readings at last alarm and alarm flags that were set at the time of last alarm.

 Clear Alarm
 Clears all active & inactive alarms.

 Mode
 Choose BMS, OFF or DUM.
 DUM turns on the boat and allows charging with no protection.
 DUM mode display shows highest cell voltage and SOC.
 Switching back to BMS restores full management.
 OFF mode prevents charging.

 Encoder Direction
 Changes direction of the encoder knob.
 Used only for initial setup if required.
 The change is immediate so twisting the knob in one direction changes the value 1-0-1-0-1-0 etc.

 SOC
-Set current SOC
+Set current SOC   This may be useful for initial install or testing.

 Shunt Polarity
 Allows connecting shunt in either direction.
 Use if A display reversed.

-# of Temp Sense
+Number of Temp Sense
 Choose correct # of battery temp sensors used